ChrisRDavila/Roboger/TEST.md

 # Test: Should take an array and replace all strings including a 3 with a wont you be my neighbor
 Code: replaceInt("3")
-Exepected Output: ["wont you be my neighbor, 2, 1, 0]
+Exepected Output: ["wont you be my neighbor"]

+# Test: should replace number other then 3 that also has a 3 with intended message"
+Code: "replaceInt("13");
+Expected Output: "Won't you be my neighbor"